HusamAamer/ChiefsPlayer/README.md

 v1.4
 - New subtitle resize options for srt subtitles
 - Improved seeking by progress bar
+- New `tintColor` in configuration
+- Fix minimze action when called programmatically

 v1.3.3
 - Fix modified chromecast source issue, where modiefied source captions was ignored.